 Dr Zahid Parvez is the Principal of the Markfield Institute of Higher Education and Head of Quality.
 Prior to joining the Institute, Dr Parvez was a Senior Lecturer in Information Management at the University of Wolverhampton Business School for 20 years.
 He also served as an external examiner at University of Wales Trinity Saint David, Hertfordshire University and also Staffordshire University (for Oman delivery).

 Dr Ataullah Siddiqui is a Reader in Religious Pluralism and Inter-Faith Relations at the Markfield Institute of Higher Education where he was also the Director of the Institute from 2001 to 2008.
 He is a Visiting Professor at the University of Gloucestershire and a Visiting Fellow at York St. John’s University.
-He is a member of the Advisory Board of the HRH Prince Alwaleed Bin Talal Centre for the Study of Islam in the Contemporary World at the University of Edinburgh.
+He was founder President and Vice Chair of the ‘Christian Muslim Forum’in England, and a founder member of the Leicester Council of Faiths.

 Dr. Shahrul Hussain studied classical Islamic studies and Arabic at a specialist Islamic seminary, Darul Uloom Al-Islamiyah Al-Arabiyah College, Birmingham.
 After graduating from Darul Uloom he won a scholarship to study at the pre-eminent University of Al-Azhar, Cairo, Egypt, and graduated from the Faculty of Islamic Jurisprudence and Law in 2001.
 In 2010 he completed his PhD at the University of Aberdeen, Scotland.